dh3968mlq/historicaldate/README.md

 The Pandas *period* object class goes some way towards meeting these requirements, but does not deal with all of them.

-This all leads to the suggestion that dates of historical events should be stored in, for example, databases or spreadsheets as **text**, in a way that accepts imprecision in both the date and the calendar.
+This all leads to the suggestion that dates of historical events should be stored as **text**, in a way that accepts imprecision in both the date and the calendar.
 This approach gives the added benefit that dates can then be stored in a format that is familiar to historians or genealogists such as:
    - 25 Dec 1066
    - circa 1483
    - Between 500 BC and 200 AD